 HIDA scans are used to confirm the diagnosis of acute cholecystitis in a patient with symptoms and signs suggestive of acute cholecystitis and an equivocal ultrasound scan.

-The main principle behind HIDA scan is that after the injection of the radioactive tracer, technetium-99 m, it is expected that most of the tracer will go unchanged to the gallbladder and biliary tract.
-Therefore, a normal and non-obstructed gallbladder is expected to undergo complete visualization one hour after the injection of the tracer.
+The main principle behind a HIDA scan is that, after the injection of the radioactive tracer technetium-99 m, it is expected that most of the tracer will go unchanged to the gallbladder and biliary tract; therefore, a normal and non-obstructed gallbladder is expected to undergo complete visualization one hour after the injection of the tracer.